lloesche/valheim-server-docker/README.md

 Valheim Server in a Docker Container

-# Docker example
+# Basic Docker Usage

+The name of the Docker image is `lloesche/valheim-server`.

-Volume mount the server config directory to
-`/config` within the Docker container.
+Volume mount the server config directory to `/config` within the Docker container.

 If you have an existing world on a Windows system you can copy it from e.g.
   `C:\Users\Lukas\AppData\LocalLow\IronGate\Valheim\worlds`
 to e.g.
   `$HOME/valheim-server-config/worlds`
-and run the image.
+and run the image with `$HOME/valheim-server-config` volume mounted to `/config` inside the container.

-Do not forget to modify `WORLD_NAME` to reflect the name of your world!

-If behind NAT make sure that UDP ports 2456-2458 are forwarded to the container host.
-Also ensure they are publicly accessible in any firewall.

-If your server name does not show up in the server list a couple of minutes after startup you likely have a firewall issue.

 ```
 $ mkdir -p $HOME/valheim-server-config/worlds